Define or rotate ssh keys

 This short use case shows how to play out or rotate ssh keys on multiple devices.

-A short video demo can be found here
+A short ssh key video demo can be found following the link

 - define one or more ssh key for any user